Last Updated on 07/25/2022

 Ischia is very much a summer destination.
 Most restaurants, hotels and thermal spas completely shut down during the off season.
 Ferragosto on August 15th marks the height of summer and when most Italians head to the beach.
-The whole month of August would too crowded for me.
-I don’t like to compete for sun chairs.
+Expect the whole month of August to be quite crowded.

 I visited Ischia in April and in the middle of July.
 They were two completely different experiences.
 July was busy and full of life.
 The beaches were crowded and the pavement sizzled.
 In spring, we had the place to ourselves save for a handful of German tourists who regard the high 60s as proper sunbathing temperatures.

 I walked along the beach watching the islanders busy with preparations for the coming season – painting beach shacks, cleaning restaurant interiors and planting flowers.
 The whole island was eerily quiet and relaxed, yet no one seemed idle.